Error-331/code_tests/docs/bible/quotes.md

 ...It was Charles Spurgeon who rightly said that where faith may swim, reason may only paddle...

 ...Reason has limits.
 Faith knows no bounds...

+#### Worldly Accusations

+*"Hast thou faith? have it to thyself before God.
+Happy is he that condemneth not himself in that thing which he alloweth."*

+**(Romans 14:22 KVJ)**

+...Never let the words of an accusing world steal your joy...